 - 5.1.
 The Organiser may interrupt the race for any reasons of safety or emergency services access, and in which case the rescue boats and race control will show yellow flags. - 5.2.
 At this signal all drivers must immediately slow down and not overtake.
 Any overtaking, 5 seconds after the yellow signal has been given, will be penalised by 1 lap.
-The leading boat, or a specially designated boat, will act as pace boat, and run at slow speed. - 5.3.
+The leading boat, will act as pace boat, and run at slow speed. - 5.3.
 When the race course is clear, only the yellow flag at race control will be continued to be shown. - 5.4.
 All boats maintain their position at slow speed (approx. 4000 rpm) until race control raises the green flag.
-It is the responsibility of the team managers to ensure that their boat(s) are in the correct position at the restart.

-If a boat, in any position on the water is judged to be speeding or causing a hazard under the yellow flag during a pace boat situation, they may receive a drive through or 1 lap penalty.
+It is the responsibility of the team managers to ensure that their boat(s) are in the correct position at the restart. - If a boat, in any position on the water is judged to be speeding or causing a hazard under the yellow flag, they may receive a drive through or 1 lap penalty. - 5.5.

-- 5.5.
 When a rolling re-start is used, the UIM Commissioner can restart the race by showing a green flag at any point on the race course.
 The first 10 boats must be in their correct positions before the race can be restarted.
 The position of the boats for the rolling restart will be that of their race positions on the lap before the yellow signal was given. - 5.6.
-Boats which do not restart in their correct position, will be given a one lap penalty.. - 5.7.
+Boats which do not restart in their correct position, will be given a one lap penalty... - 5.7.
 During the yellow signal situation, a boat may leave the race course but must re-join the race behind the boat running in last position. - 5.8.
 In races run with the pace boat system in operation, a yellow flag will be used by race control and the rescue boats to indicate a hazard when displayed stationary, and extreme caution to be exercised by drivers when waved vigorously.
-No overtaking permitted during yellow flag status.
+No overtaking permitted during yellow flag status. - 5.9 If the total number of laps are completed and the race is under a yellow flag situation.
+The UIM Commissioner will inform the teams that an extra 5 laps will be added to enable the race to be completed with a chequered flag finish.